LarsGJobloop/2025-09-10-kubernetes-lab-intro/README.md

 ### 1. Open in Dev Container
 This project uses Dev Containers for consistent, isolated development environments:
-- Open in VS Code and choose "Reopen in Container" when prompted
+1. Open in VS Code and choose "Reopen in Container" when prompted
     - Or use any compatible editor with Dev Container support
+2. Load the development environment

+    ```sh
+    nix develop
+    ```

+#### If adding new CLI/Binaries

+Reload the development environment

+    ```sh
+    exit
+    nix develop
+    ```

 ### 2. Start Your First Cluster
 ```bash